LadnerLab/pepsirf-q2-plugin-docs/_sources/tutorials/pepsirf-tutorial.rst.txt

     )

 .. note::
-    TSV outputs will not show up on this page.
+    TSV/PNG outputs will not show up on this page.
 They are just duplicates of the .qza files in a .tsv format.

 Pepsirf Normalization
 ---------------------